Who doesn’t want happiness?

 See how you can apply this principle of habit to other areas of your life:

-First it seemed like a great idea or it was something you simply had to try.
+Initially, it seemed like a great idea or it was something you simply had to try.

 Then you had to think about it and remind yourself to continue doing it because your survival or desired consequence depended on it.